The #1 recipe!

 The next test comes after extraction and determines how successful the process was.

 Finally, they test again to confirm the level of terpenes and cannabinoids left behind.
-However, you have none of these facilities to hand when making weed butter.
+However, you have none of these facilities to hand when making marijuana butter at home.

 - Check the label before extraction to see if it tells you the THCA or THC content.
 If it is the former, multiply by 0.88 to get the possible THC level.

 - When making your cannabis butter recipe, portion it vertically.
-As every cannabinoid has a different molecular weight, they settle in various places.
+As cannabinoids have different molecular weights, they settle in various places.
 Do not scoop your cannabutter right off the top because butter from there is entirely different from butter at the bottom.

-- Measure everything precisely and cut into same-sized portions.
+- Measure everything precisely and cut it into the same-sized portions.